GPS Tracking Laws By State in 2025

 South Dakota

 South Dakota Codified Laws 23A-35-4.3 states that you need a warrant issued by a magistrate to use a GPS tracking device.
-In the legislation this refers to law enforcement.
+In the legislation, this refers to law enforcement.

 Tennessee

 Tennessee Code Ann.
 39-13-606 makes it illegal for a person to attach an electronic tracking device to a vehicle without all of the owners’ consent.
 It is also illegal for a lessee to attach a GPS tracking device to a rented vehicle.
+In other words, you can install and track employees in company vehicles without additional consent required (though for any personal vehicles, you would need explicit consent).

 Texas

 In Texas, Penal Code 16.06 makes it unlawful for any individual to place an electronic tracking device in a vehicle.
 The exception is if there’s consent from the owner or lessee, or as part of a criminal investigation.
+Therefore, Texas-based businesses can legally install and track employees without consent (though, as always, we suggest you are open and honest about any tracking with employees).

 Utah